 This thesis highlights the current challenges in requirements engineering and testing processes and recommends measures for better alignment of requirements analysis with verification and validation.
 The paper underscores the findings of research that involved different data sources from the industry and academia.
 The research is derived from the study of data collected from 9 interviews of active software development practitioners, 7 white papers published by large scale software technology organizations, and 7 academic journals available on the research topic.
 Ambiguous and incomplete requirements were found to be the major problems in software development projects while effective collaboration and cooperation between teams were found to be the most important aspects in improving alignment between requirements and testing.
 The findings provide insights to common challenges in establishing strong link between different phases of software development process and how these challenges can be overcome for process improvement.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Poudel, Durga, "Aligning Requirements with Verification & Validation for Software Engineering Process Improvement" (2018).
-All Regis University Theses.
+Regis University Student Publications.
 897.